warricksothr/Perceptual-Image-Hashing/README.md

 The goal of this library is to offer a utility for calculating perceptual hashes of images for the purpose of comparing images for similarity

+  - [ ] Add DCT in addition to DFT and some additional wrappings around the perceptual hashing.

 # Examples

 To Be Added